ivaylo-andonov/Telerik-Software-Academy-/README.md

-# Telerik-Software-Academy-
+# Telerik Software Academy

-All my projects and homeworks for Telerik Software Academy 2015/2016
+All my projects,homeworks and teamworks in Telerik Software Academy 2015/2016.